t-kikuc/pipecd-iac/README.md

 ### [piped-on-ecs](piped-on-ecs/)

-- Running a piped launcher on Amazon ECS.
+- Running a piped on Amazon ECS.
 - written in: Terraform